vittomahardika/vittomahardika/README.md

 **Vitto Anthony Mahardika · vittoanthony**

-📍 West Java, Indonesia · 🎓 Bina Nusantara University
+📍 Jakarta, Indonesia · 🎓 Bina Nusantara University

 *somewhere between a student, an analyst, and a case competition grinder*